bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 **4. Describe the four rules of the 'this' keyword.
 No need to provide examples about it this time :)**

 'This' Principles:

-⋅⋅⋅1.
-Window/global this points to that object.⋅⋅ ⋅⋅⋅2.
-Implicit binding - object before dot becomes this. ⋅⋅ ⋅⋅⋅3.
-New Binding - object where the new keyboard called. ⋅⋅ ⋅⋅⋅4.
-Whenever Javascript's call or apply method is used, this is explicitly defined.⋅⋅
+1. Window/global this points to that object.
+2. Implicit binding - object before dot becomes this.
+3. New Binding - object where the new keyboard called.
+4. Whenever Javascript's call or apply method is used, this is explicitly defined.